Rule 5160:1-3-03.2 | Medicaid: income exclusions.

 (2) "Countable income" means the total earned and unearned income minus the income exclusions set forth in this rule.
-It is compared to the appropriate income standard in determining eligibility for medical assistance.
+Countable income is compared to the appropriate income standard when determining eligibility for medical assistance.

-(3) "Exclusion" means an amount of income which does not count in determining eligibility for medical assistance.
+(3) "Exclusion" means an amount of income which does not count when determining eligibility for medical assistance.

 (C) Order of exclusions.
-Unearned income exclusions must be applied before applying earned income exclusions, and the specific order of exclusions described in paragraphs (D) and (E) of this rule must be followed.
+Unearned income exclusions are applied before earned income exclusions.
+The specific order of exclusions are described in paragraphs (D) to (F) of this rule.

 (D) Unearned income exclusions.

-(1) Unearned income excluded by federal laws other than the Social Security Act, in accordance with 20 C.F.R 416 Subpart K Appendix (as in effect on February 1, 2016) unless otherwise noted.
-The exclusions listed in this paragraph must be applied before applying the exclusions in paragraph (D)(2) of this rule:
+(1) Unearned income excluded by federal laws other than the Social Security Act, in accordance with 20 C.F.R 416 subpart K appendix (as in effect October 1, 2020) unless otherwise noted.
+The exclusions listed in this paragraph are applied before the exclusions listed in paragraph (D)(2) of this rule:

-(b) Child care assistance under the Child Care and Development Block Grant Act of 1990 (as in effect on Febuary 1, 2016);
+(b) Child care assistance under the Child Care and Development Block Grant Act (Pub.
+L. No. 113-186).

 (d) Payments made for supporting services or reimbursement of out-of-pocket expenses to volunteers participating in corporation for national and community service (CNCS, formerly ACTION) programs in accordance with 42 U.S.C.
 1382a (as in effect October 1, 2020):